pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/demo/Demo_Script_Full_30min.md

 ## Part 1: Introduction (2 minutes)

 **Presenter Says:**
-"Welcome to our demonstration of the Snowflake Intelligence Platform, designed specifically for Gamma Communications' executive decision-making."
+"Welcome to our demonstration of the Snowflake Intelligence Platform, designed specifically for Snowmobile Telco' executive decision-making."

 "What makes this unique:
 - **Single interface** for all business questions